PseudoDevs/IamGhost/bbmd7.md

-Last updated: 2024-04-12 05:16:46
+Last updated: 2024-04-12 05:18:26
-Random Quote: The beauty of a moment, is that it's fleeting. - Ted Mosby
+Random Quote: As fun as this place is, it's late.
+So, what's our play?
+And don't say, "The Siamese Twins", we're not stretching out another one of my jackets! - Ted Mosby